montali/vrije-ai/Multi-Agent Systems/1 - Introduction.md

 ## Intro to MAS

-To introduce the matter, we first have to note that there are **five ongoin trends** within computing:
+To introduce the matter, we first have to note that there are **five ongoing trends** within computing:

 - **Ubiquity**: computing power is everywhere, you can connect to it
 - **Interconnection**